MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Column** - Purpose

-- **DocUrlHash** - Unique doc id hash of the document that was scanned
+- **DocUrlHash** - Unique doc ID hash of the document that was scanned

 - **HasAccessibilityViolations** - Tracks if the document contains any accessibility violations at the point the pane is opened